Caring for Muscle Cramps & Contusions in Southeastern MA & RI

-A muscle contusion is a bruise.
-They are the second leading sports injury behind strains.
-Most muscle contusions are minor, heal quickly and may not even require athletes to stop their activities.
+A muscle contusion is a bruise, and they are the second leading sports injury behind strains.
+Most muscle contusions are minor, heal quickly, and may not even require athletes to stop their activities.
 When muscle contusions are severe, they can cause deep tissue damage, and recovery can take months of rest.

 What Causes Muscle Cramps & Contusions?

-A muscle contusion results from a direct blow to a muscle, such as being hit by a ball, a racquet or other hard object.
-The force crushes the muscle fibers and connective tissue without breaking the skin.
+A muscle contusion results from a direct blow to a muscle, such as being hit by a ball, racquet, or another hard object.
+This force crushes the muscle fibers and connective tissue without breaking the skin, which can result in a painful bruise.

 Doctors don’t fully understand what causes a muscle to cramp, but factors that contribute to muscle cramps may include: